tiffanielim/tiffanielim/README.md

 ## Hi there!
 I'm Tiffanie, welcome to my GitHub :)

-🔭  I’m currently working on transferring to a four-year university after PCC! <br />
+🔭  I'm currently at the Snap Academies, and transferring to USC this fall! <br />
 🌱  Looking for a Summer 2025 internship. <br />
 📫  Reach me at: tiffanielim3147@gmail.com <br />
 😄  Pronouns: she/her <br />